 1. Indira Gandhi Memorial Museum

 Delhi, the capital of India and home to an estimated 18 million people, is a thriving urban sprawl that does not often win many fans from visiting tourists.
 Called a gritty, congested city by some, one thing is certain, it’s a city stuck somewhere between reality and the modern metropolis the Indian Government has spent years and billions of dollars to change.
-Below is a list of 10 things to see and do in Delhi; A starter’s guide of the top destinations which will help immerse any tourist in the history, culture, appetite, and consumerism of India.
+Below is a list of 10 things to see and do in Delhi; A starter’s guide of the top destinations will help immerse any tourist in the history, culture, appetite, and consumerism of India.

 The first female Prime Minister of India won many fans as well as enemies for her political actions.
 Unfortunately, it was her enemies who were successful in assassinating her in 1984.
 As she walked from her home through the lush, well-groomed gardens to a scheduled interview just yards away, she was gunned down by her bodyguards.
-Her home was converted into this museum where visitors can learn of her life inside, and outside of politics.
+Her home was converted into this museum where visitors can learn about her life inside, and outside of politics.

 2. Nehru Memorial Museum and Library

-The father of Indira Gandhi and one time Prime Minister of the newly independent India, his untimely death in 1964 was a national tragedy.
+The father of Indira Gandhi and one-time Prime Minister of the newly independent India, his untimely death in 1964 was a national tragedy.
 Now converted into a memorial museum, Teen Murti Bhavan still houses many of his personal belongings.
 Press clippings and photos tell the story of his life as visitors move through the various rooms on both levels.
-Simple gardens surround the whitewashed building which once played backdrop to the most powerful people in India.
+Simple gardens surround the whitewashed building which once played the backdrop to the most powerful people in India.

 3. India Gate

 This magnificent archway is located in one of the central nerves of New Delhi.
 Tourists will find themselves driving past the monument several times as crisscross the city.
-The names of the 90,000 Indian Army soldiers who died in the First World War, Afghan campaign of 1919 and the North-West Frontier operations are inscribed on the walls of this grand structure.
+The names of the 90,000 Indian Army soldiers who died in the First World War, the Afghan campaign of 1919, and the North-West Frontier operations are inscribed on the walls of this grand structure.